srlopez/test/README.md

 Just a simple one file code src/App.js to test the issues.
-Well now two files, I made a component to reduce code in the main App, just a EasyButton
+Well now two files, I made a component to reduce code in the main App, just a EasyButton A need Help on this question.

+I don't know exacly where is the question.
+It's about  binding?
+It's a about ES6?
+It's about RN o Redux?

+Please help!

 ### The App ###